Code-Institute-Submissions/WelshDan-fanzone/README.md

 | 32 | Front       | Supported Feed | User can see posts of supported teams                                         | Only those posts should be shown                                       | No    | All posts are shown                                  |
 | 33 | Front       | Liked Feed     | User can see posts that he has liked or commented on                          | Only those posts should be shown                                       | Yes   |                                                      |

+Extra tests:

+- Adding a post doesn't save the supported team to the post but it does save it to the api
+- Profile Page only shows the id of the supported team and not the team name.
+It does show the team name when a user tries to change it in Profile Edit

 Backend tests that were run include:

 - Tests can list posts